Enzymatic Chromatin IP Troubleshooting Guide

 - To each RNAse A-digested sample, add 2 μl Proteinase K. Vortex to mix and incubate sample at 65°C for 2 hr.

 - Remove 20 μl of each sample and determine DNA fragment size by electrophoresis on a 1% agarose gel with a 100 bp DNA marker.

-- Observe which of the digestion conditions produces DNA in the desired range of 150–900 base pairs (1 to 5 nucleosomes).
-The volume of diluted Micrococcal Nuclease that produces the desired size of DNA fragments using this optimization protocol is equivalent to 10 times the volume of Micrococcal Nuclease stock that should be added to one immunoprecipitation preparation (25 mg of disaggregated tissue cells or 4 X 106 tissue culture cells) to produce the desired size of DNA fragments.
-For example, if 5 µl of diluted Micrococcal Nuclease produces DNA fragments of 150–900 base pairs in this protocol, then 0.5 µl of stock Micrococcal Nuclease should be added to one immunoprecipitation preparation during the digestion of chromatin in Section III.
+- Observe which of the digestion conditions produces DNA in the desired range of 150–900 base pairs (1–6 nucleosomes).
+The volume of diluted micrococcal nuclease that produces the desired size of DNA fragments using this optimization protocol is equivalent to 10 times the volume of micrococcal nuclease stock that should be added to one IP preparation (25 mg of disaggregated tissue cells or 4 X 106 tissue culture cells) to produce the desired size of DNA fragments.
+For example, if 5 μl of diluted micrococcal nuclease produces DNA fragments of 150–900 bp in this protocol, then 0.5 μl of stock micrococcal nuclease should be added to one IP preparation during the digestion of chromatin in Section III.

 C. Troubleshooting Table

 |Concentration of the digested chromatin is too low (low chromatin yield).||Not enough tissue or cells were added to the chromatin digestion or cell nuclei were not completely lysed after digestion.||Add additional chromatin to each IP to give at least 5 μg/IP and continue with protocol.|

 |Weigh tissue or count a separate plate of cells prior to cross-linking to determine accurate cell number.
 Some tissues may require processing of more than 25 mg per IP.
 The amount of tissue can be increased to 50 mg per IP, while still maintaining efficient chromatin fragmentation and extraction.|